draftdev/jobs/ghostwriter.md

-# Executive Blog Ghostwriter (Developer Relations and Marketing) at [Draft.dev](https://draft.dev/)
+# Executive Blog Ghostwriter (Technology, Business, and Marketing) at [Draft.dev](https://draft.dev/)
 > ~$2,400 per month, part-time

 Are you an experienced executive ghostwriter with a background in journalism and marketing?
 Do you have experience interviewing thought leaders in the tech world?
-Want ongoing one-on-one work with a CEO who understands the value of strong writing?
+Want ongoing one-on-one work with a CEO who understands the value of high-quality writing?

 If so, we've got a role for you!